 U.S. stock index futures pointed to a higher open on Wall Street ahead of Fed Chair Janet Yellen's second day of testimony.

-U.S. stock index futures pointed to a slightly higher open on Thursday, after dovish comments from the Federal Reserve.
+U.S. stock index futures pointed to a flat open on Tuesday, ahead of Federal Reserve Chair Janet Yellen's testimony before Congress.

 Get the best of CNBC in your inbox

 An Egyptian judge hit 3 foreign journalists with an unexpectedly harsh 3 year sentence, The New York Times reported.

 India's central bank Gov. Raghuram Rajan understands the Fed has to raise rates at some point, but does it have to be now?